Tuslob buwa: Preparation

 The ingredients are cooked in a wok (kawa) and simmered until the mixture becomes thick and produces bubbles.
 The dish is served with pusô (hanging rice) which the diners would dip in the prepared tuslob buwa.
 It is traditionally prepared as a communal food; the street food vendors (pungko-pungko) would cook the tuslob buwa in one wok where several people could share and the diners would pay by the pusô.

 In popular culture

 Barangay Suba in Cebu City first held its Tuslob Buwa Festival on January 9, 2015 and it has since been celebrated annually every January during the Santo Niño festivities.
+On 2024, Barangay Pasil also in Cebu City launched its first ever Tuslob Buwa Festival Official Theme Song.

 Tuslob buwa was featured on the Netflix TV series, Street Food in the Cebu, Philippines episode.